How to install VirtualBox on Windows 11, 10 (2025)

 Maximum guest screen size settings

 Quick tip: You can also select the “Hint” option to create a default maximum screen resolution.
-Usually, you want to leave the default settings and configure the resolution in the virtual machine settings.
+Typically, you should leave the default settings and configure the resolution in the virtual machine settings.

-10. In the Scale Factor option, select the scale virtual machines should use to make text and visual elements smaller or bigger.
+11. Select the scale virtual machines should use to make text and visual elements smaller or bigger in the Scale Factor option.

-After you complete the steps, the custom configuration will apply to the virtualization software.
+After completing the steps, the custom configuration will be applied to the virtualization software.

-Since the virtualization application configures NAT (Network Address Translation) automatically on each host you create, you do not need to configure the networking settings to get started.
-However, VirtualBox includes networking settings to create different host-only adapters and bridges, internal networks, and more.
+Since the virtualization application automatically configures NAT (Network Address Translation) on each host you create, you do not need to configure networking settings to get started.
+However, VirtualBox includes networking settings that allow you to create various host-only adapters and bridges, internal networks, and more.

 Install VirtualBox extension pack on Windows 11